seqan/seqan3/doc/tutorial/concepts/index.md

 ```

 The template parameter `t` is said to be *unconstrained*, in theory it can be instantiated with any type.
-But of course it won't actually compile for all types, because the function template **implicitly requires** that
+But of course, it won't actually compile for all types because the function template **implicitly requires** that
 types provide a `+` operator.
 If a type is used that does not have a `+` operator, this implicitness causes the compiler to fail at the place where
 such operator is used – and not at the place the template is instantiated.